Become a Seasearch volunteer

 You don't have to be a marine expert because we'll teach you everything you need to know.
 You just need to be interested in the marine environment and keen to learn more.

 If you're new to the project and new to marine recording, you'll need to take our Seasearch Observer course.
-After this, you'll be able to complete the Seasearch Observation Form and take part in Seasearch dives, either on your own, with your club or on dives organised by Seasearch partners.
+After this, you'll be able to complete the Seasearch Observation Form and take part in Seasearch surveys, either on your own, with your club or on trips organised by Seasearch partners.

 We also run a series of training courses and special interest workshops for more experienced volunteers.